-"...the feeling or expression of reverence and adoration for a deity."
+"...the feeling or expression of reverence and adoration for God."

 Every Sunday we meet together to worship, this may be a term you are unfamiliar with.